MohemmadShaik/TenantTrack/README.md

 - TenantBackendApplication.java (the Spring Boot entry point) typically stays at the root of the package (com.tenanttrack.tenant_backend) to maintain Spring Boot’s default configuration.

 - **Restarting the Spring Boot App :** Running mvn spring-boot:run in VS Code does indeed start the Spring Boot application, which means executing TenantBackendApplication.java (the main class).
-This file (D:\TenantProject\TenantTrack\tenant- backend\src\main\java\com\tenanttrack\tenant_backend\TenantBackendApplication.java) is the entry point for the app. ✅
+This file (D:\TenantProject\TenantTrack\tenant-backend\src\main\java\com\tenanttrack\tenant_backend\TenantBackendApplication.java) is the entry point for the app. ✅

 - **How It Works in VS Code :** When you run mvn spring-boot:run in the terminal within VS Code, it automatically triggers TenantBackendApplication.java.
-Alternatively, you can use VS Code’s Run button on TenantBackendApplication.java
-                                (if the Spring Boot Extension Pack is installed), which does the same thing.
+Alternatively, you can use VS Code’s Run button on TenantBackendApplication.java (if the Spring Boot Extension Pack is installed), which does the same thing.

 ## Confirmation of Spring Boot Setup :
   ✅Successfully generated the Spring Boot 3.4.5 project, extracted it to D:\TenantProject\TenantTrack\tenant-backend, opened it in VS Code with required extensions (Spring Boot Extension Pack, Java Extension Pack, Docker),